binarybrain11/cryptographyInteractive/README.md

 int isEqual(char* res, char* a, char* b);
 This function checks whether the first lambda bytes pointed to by a and b are equal.
 Returns 1 if they are, 0 if they aren't.

+# Python

+### Bits class

+The python implementation uses a class to abstract away binary strings.
+The class takes 1 argument for size i.e. exampleBits = Bits(size)
+To set the bits to a specific value you can use the Bits.set() method.
+The set method takes an int argument.
+0 or 1 will set the entire string to 0's or 1's.
+Any other integer will set the bits to the binary representation of the number.

+The attacking function will return a string to indicated its guess for distinguishing the actual libraries.
+The guesses are:
+'left' for the Left library in a left vs right attack
+'right' for the Right library in a left vs right attack
+'random' for the random library in a real vs random attack
+'real' for the real library in a real vs random attack